This information will help you care for your ileostomy or colostomy.

 - Feeling faint

-- Increased stool output or changes in consistency of stool
+- Increased stool output or changes in consistency

 - Increased frequency of emptying pouch